San Juan De Los Terreros

-San Juan De Los Terreros is the easternmost village of Andalucía.
+San Juan De Los Terreros is the easternmost village of Andalusia.
 The coastal village has several bays and beaches nearby.
 San Juan de los Terreros is a few miles along the coast south of Aguilas.
 The area has supermarkets, chemist, restaurants, tapas bars, coffee shops, ice-cream parlours, and a medical centre.
 It also has a nightclub during the summer months and a garden center.
 An open market takes place during the summer each Sunday morning.
 The small coves in San Juan de Los Terreros have traditional fishermen's cottages on the coastline.
 A volcanic island, cliffs, and coves are located along the coast.